AlT4lR/CapstoneMalala/README.md

 ## About the Project

-This project serves as the capstone development for managing the operational aspects of Decolores Merchandise Stores.
-It aims to provide a centralized system for tasks such as {next time kase alam ko naman na di to babasahin ng mga kagrupo ko}.
+This project serves as a capstone development for managing the operational aspects of Decolores Merchandise Stores.
+It provides a centralized system for key business tasks, enhancing efficiency and data management across different store branches.

-The application is structured using the Flask framework and follows a modular design with blueprints for different functionalities like authentication and core application views.
-It's currently configured to support operations for stores in specific regions [Mention specific regions if relevant, or just keep "multiple regions"].
+The application is built with the Flask framework, employing a modular design with blueprints for distinct functionalities like user authentication and core application views.
+It's configured to support operations for multiple store branches, allowing users to select a specific branch to view relevant data and perform tasks.

 ---